mieweb/docs/content/functions/medication-management-and-e-prescribing/electronic-prescribing-for-controlled-substances-epcs.md

 ## EPCS Onboarding Process

 1. Review the [IdenTrust Certification and Registration Help Guide](https://docs.enterprisehealth.com/functions/medication-management-and-e-prescribing/electronic-prescribing-for-controlled-substances-epcs/identrust-certificate-registration-step-by-step/).
-    a.
-The practitioner will access our IdenTrust Partner Page to purchase the IdenTrust Global Common (IGC) Certificate.
+    * The practitioner will access our IdenTrust Partner Page to purchase the IdenTrust Global Common (IGC) Certificate.
-    b.
-Follow the steps from the guide to successfully register for a new digital certificate.
+    * Follow the steps from the guide to successfully register for a new digital certificate.
-    c.
-Accept and agree to the IdenTrust Subscriber Agreement and Privacy Policy.
+    * Accept and agree to the IdenTrust Subscriber Agreement and Privacy Policy.
 2. IdenTrust will process the application and validate the prescriber.
 IdenTrust will mail a Starter Kit to the prescriber's home address, upon approval.
-    a.
-Install the Starter Kit on ALL Windows workstations that will be used for EPCS.
+    * Install the Starter Kit on ALL Windows workstations that will be used for EPCS.
 3. Notify MIE once 2a has been completed.
 We will then forward the [EPCS Setup Guide](https://docs.enterprisehealth.com/functions/medication-management-and-e-prescribing/electronic-prescribing-for-controlled-substances-epcs/epcs-setup/) for the Designated Administrator and Designated DEA Registrant.
-    a.
-Utilize the EPCS Setup Guide to get started.
+    * Utilize the EPCS Setup Guide to get started.
 Resources are available for all of the required setup and common workflows associated with EPCS in {{% system-name %}} .
 4. Contact your MIE Implementer to schedule a training session for the Designated Administrator and Physician.

 ## Useful Links